Agedis/DEEPP/README.md

     .
     ├── README.md          <- The top-level
-    ├── .gitignore         <- Files to not upload to github - by default includes /data ├── LICENSE            <- usage license if applicable ├── data
+    ├── DEEP Codebook.pdf  <- Data Dictionary Codebook for DEEP Study.
+    ├── data
-    │   ├── processed      <- The final dataset (can include subfolders etc) │   └── raw            <- The original dataset, generally a link to minimally preprocessed data │
+    │   ├── processed      <- The final processed dataset from xcp-D and fMRIprep pipelines.
-    ├── notebooks          <- Jupyter/R notebooks for analysis workflow - Naming should begin with a number, followed by an underscore and a description (e.g. 01_compile_demographics.Rmd)
+    │   └── raw            <- The original dataset from the archive after json editing fieldmap files.
     │
-    ├── docs/references    <- Data dictionaries, manuals, and all other explanatory materials │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment (if applicable) │
+    ├── notebooks/ reports <- R notebooks and generated pdf files for fd_mean analysis.
+    │
     ├── code/src           <- Source code for use in this project (virtual environments, bash scripts, etc)

 ## Data Organization